Speech, Language and Hearing Sciences

 2.9 and below

 Please ensure you allow either faculty or other professionals you request letters of recommendation from a minimum of 30 days to formulate and prepare all the documents necessary to help you succeed.
 Proofreading is critical and you should have at least one other set of eyes review the package before submitting it.
-Don't just aim at the deadline due date.
 Aim for having your applications in ahead of the due date.
 Take your GRE early in case you need to take it a second time.

-Additionally, ASHA established clear academic standards that each student will want to begin keeping track of using the ASHA Standards Form.
-This form is designed to help students document how their undergraduate experiences at NMU will carryover to most graduate programs.
+Additionally, ASHA established clear certification standards that each student will want to track in order to document how their undergraduate experiences at NMU will carry over to most graduate programs.

 Message from Alumni: